 - Wireframes: planning and demonstrating interface elements

-- UI Design: consider the aesthetics of each element and how they affect how the way in which user interacts with the product
+- UI design: considering the aesthetics of each element and how they affect how users interact with the product

-Based on the users’ feedback and fluctuations and changes in the market, a UX designer will work closely with developers and product managers to make improvements.
+Based on user feedback and market changes, a UX designer will work closely with developers and product managers to make improvements.

-Senior Product Designer at OLX Group Vadim Grin points out that they’re better described as “product leaders at the intersection of business, technology, and user experience (UX).”
+Vadim Grin, the Senior Product Designer at OLX Group, describes a product manager as someone who is “at the intersection of business, technology, and user experience (UX).”

 Some key roles as a product manager include: